-When we talk about “using herbs,” it’s often in the context of tea or food.
-But the ways that herbs can support the body aren’t limited to what they do inside; the same plant chemicals that boost health after they’ve been ingested will also support the body from the outside.
+When we talk about herbs, it’s often in the context of tea or food.
+But the ways that herbs can support the body aren’t limited to what they do inside.
+The same plant chemicals that boost health after they’ve been ingested will also support the body from the outside.

 Using herbs topically is easy and effective, and even safer than consuming them, because there’s no possibility of interference with medications.

 Think of the body as a fortress.
 Diet, hydration, and stress levels affect the strength of the fortress to defend you from “invading” germs such as bacteria, viruses, and fungus.
 The first line of fortress defense is basic preventative health.
 Drink your water.
 Eat well, especially healthy fats.
 Get all your vitamins and minerals.
 These basic inputs keep everything in working order.

 The skin, the largest organ of the body, is designed to keep invaders out of your fortress.
 If the fortress is “breached” by injury or trauma, herbs can help to repair it gently and effectively.
 They are an affordable, easy first aid.

 Many topically healing herbs are easy to grow in gardens or containers, and others can be purchased in the tea section of most grocery stores.
 Some are common weeds!

 Humans absorb much of what we put on our skin—and we put on a lot.
 US women use an average of 12 cosmetic products with 168 unique ingredients each day and men use 6 products with an average of 85 ingredients, according to the Environmental Working Group.